tablespoon/panel_ticker/README.md

 ![screenshot_config](screenshot_config.png?raw=true "Screenshot of config")

 Since open APIs have become scarce, this functions by scraping Google.
-In order to be courteous and (avoid to getting blocked), the script is configured to query no more than once every 180 seconds.
+In order to be courteous (and to avoid getting blocked), the script is configured to query no more than once every 180 seconds.